See book list on LibraryThing.

 A bullet journal is a way to get everything I want to remember, write it down, and track it all in one place.
 I am already starting a list of things that I can use the new journal for.
 My journal is shipping via media mail, so it’ll be a while before I can get started officially.
 (Update: It’ll arrive

 on Saturday, April 22nd.
 Today!
 Wednesday, April 19th!)
 I know I have the problem of being a perfectionist, and I worry about messing up a new journal.
 Apparently, that’s a problem some others have felt in the Bullet Journal community. 😛 So this will be a practice of embracing imperfections a bit more.
 I’m going to try to start slow, neat, and practical.
 Then as time progresses I’ll probably figure out more and more how I want to set up my journal.
 Hopefully, this will be the answer to getting everything I need and want to be jotted down in one place.

 So it’ll be something new and interesting to try.
 Fingers crossed this will both work and be fun to do.
 Until then, I’ll be looking up various layouts and ideas other people have done.

 I figured I’d make a post about (hot) teas that I love.
 Some people I talk to call me a tea connoisseur.
 I tend to brush these comments off as I’m still learning.

-Also keep in mind that different teas needs different temperatures to brew.
+Also, keep in mind that different teas need different temperatures to brew.
 If you use too high of a temperature for brewing, you will burn the leaves and make the tea bitter.
 Black and Herbal can take boiling water temps (208-212 degrees Fahrenheit).
 Oolong is a medium boil (180-190 degrees Fahrenheit).
 White and green teas have to be hot but not boiling (170-185 degrees Fahrenheit).